romilly/freeplane-and-yaml/README.md

 - Child node keys must be alphanumeric (including underscores)
 - No additional properties are allowed beyond title, note, and children

-For full schema details, see [schema](src/schema/mindmap-schema.json).
+For full schema details, see above.

 ### Converting Documents to YAML using Claude AI

 You can use Claude Sonnet to automatically convert documents (PDFs, articles, specifications, etc.) into the required YAML format.
 Here's the workflow:

-1. Share your document and the [schema](src/schema/mindmap-schema.json) with Claude Sonnet.
+1. Share your document and the schema (above) with Claude Sonnet.
 2. Use this prompt:
    ```
    I've uploaded a document and a schema file.
 I'd like you to summarise the document as a yaml file following the schema that I uploaded.